Gesha3809/PgDiffPy/README.md

-ExtDbDiff
+PgDiffPy
 =========

-Diff tool for Postgresql database
+Diff tool for Postgresql database based on apgdiff but written in Python